wnfs-wg/rs-wnfs/crates/wasm/README.md

 console.log("Files in /pictures directory:", result);
 ```

 You may notice that we use the `rootDir`s returned by each operation in subseqent operations.
 That is because WNFS internal state is immutable and every operation potentially returns a new root directory.
 This allows us to track and rollback changes when needed.
 It also makes collaborative editing easier to implement and reason about.
-There is a basic demo of the filesystem immutability [here](https://calm-thin-barista.fission.app).
+There is a basic demo of the filesystem immutability [here][wnfs-graph-demo].

 The private filesystem, on the other hand, is a bit more involved.
-[Hash Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) is used as the intermediate format of private file tree before it is persisted to the blockstore.
+[Hash Array Mapped Trie (HAMT)][hamt-wiki] is used as the intermediate format of private file tree before it is persisted to the blockstore.
 HAMT helps us hide the hierarchy of the file tree.

 ```js
 import { MemoryBlockStore, Rng } from "<custom>";